 - Spread evenly onto a greased cookie sheet or baking pan.

-- Bake 20-25 minutes and enjoy the scent of fall permeating your home.
+- Bake 20-25 minutes and enjoy the scent of the holidays permeating your home!

 * Adapted from Betty Crocker’s cookbook.